 According to Google, more than 60% of Google searches are now performed on mobile devices.
 Therefore it should be no surprise that Google are changing the game and officially announced that mobile friendliness is now a ranking factor in the mobile search results as of April 21st 2015.
 This means if someone searches for your industry with specific keywords associated to your business (set up via your google AdWords account or through reputation), those sites with responsive, mobile friendly design will be ranked higher.
 Can you afford to start missing out on over 60% of searches?

 What are my Options?

-The ideal way to achieve mobile friendliness is to build your website with a fully responsive design – JSWeb’s new builds are now built in that way.
+The ideal way to achieve mobile friendliness is to build your website with a fully responsive design – JSWeb’s expert team offers new builds that are now built in that way.
 But what if you have an established site that is not mobile friendly?
 How do you keep up to date?

 You have 3 standard options:

 Option 1.
 Incorporate a readymade template which is cheap to buy.